 Convert Foot-pound Force to Calories (4 °C) (ft⋅lbf to cal (4))

-Foot-pound Force (ft⋅lbf) and Calories (4 °C) (cal (4)) are both units of length.
+Foot-pound Force (ft⋅lbf) and Calories (4 °C) (cal (4)) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert foot-pound force to calories (4 °c).
-This free online calculator tool makes it simple and easy to perform the conversion from ft⋅lbf to cal (4).
+This free online calculator tool makes it simple and easy to perform the conversion from ft⋅lbf unit to the cal (4) unit.

 ft⋅lbf